Danielle Maatouk Memorial Lectureship

 An innovator, a teacher, a colleague, a friend.
 Science will miss Danielle Maatouk – but her legacy lives on in all of us in the department, her students, and in the next generation of learners who will reveal the fundamentals of sex.

-In celebration of Danielle, the Center for Reproductive Science recently held the Danielle Maatouk Memorial Lectureship on April 23rd, 2018.
-We welcomed Robin Lovell-Badge, PhD, from the Stem Cell Biology and Developmental Genetics Laboratory at The Francis Crick Institute, London.
+In celebration of Danielle, the Center for Reproductive Science will hold the Danielle Maatouk Memorial Lectureship on March 28th, 2019.
+We welcome Peter Koopman, PhD, DSc, FAA from the Institute of Molecular Bioscience, The University of Queensland, Brisband, Australia.

 Donations continue to be accepted for this Memorial Lectureship.
 To make a donation, please contact the CRS Executive Director at firstname.lastname@example.org